AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/carousel-banners.md

 ## Publishing Carousel Banners {#publishing-carousel-banners}

-Publish the carousel to use it.
+To use the carousel, you must publish it.
 Publishing a Carousel Set activates the URL and Embed Code.
 It also publishes the carousel to the Dynamic Media cloud which is integrated with a CDN for scalable and performant delivery.

 >[!NOTE]
 >
 >If you use an existing interactive image with hotspots for your carousel banner, you must publish the interactive image separately after you publish the carousel banner.
 >
->Also, if you modify a pre-existing published interactive image that you are using in a carousel banner, you must publish the interactive image before those changes are reflected in the carousel banner.
+>Also, if you modify a pre-existing published interactive image that you use in a carousel banner, publish the interactive image so those changes are reflected in the carousel banner.

 See [Publishing Dynamic Media Assets](/help/assets/dynamic-media/publishing-dynamicmedia-assets.md) for info on how to publish carousel banners.